tamucc-comp-bio/classroom_repo_2025/lectures/lecture04.md

 <p>

-When you don't follow my GitHub usage philosophy, your repo will not sync with github, and you'll see errors
+Inevitably, you will run into a conflict and your repo will not sync with github, producing errors

 &#x1F4A1; TIP! _To solve, "burn it down" and start over.
 Make a new repo, and copy the contents of your old repo to the new one._